 To date, Agam has written and produced five short films.
 PREETI AND SWEETY’S CANADIAN CHRISTMAS is an excerpt of a feature film she co-wrote that is currently in development.
 This short that Agam co-directed and in which she stars, has been screening at festivals internationally.
 In 2013, Agam wrote and directed the Leo nominated film FADE OUT, which was a recipient of a BRAVO!FACT grant.
 In 2008 Agam wrote, produced and starred in BOLLYWOOD BECKONS a short film that went on to screen at numerous festivals nationally and internationally.

 Agam Darshi is the co-founder of Western Canada’s very first INTERNATIONAL SOUTH ASIAN FILM FESTIVAL (VISAFF).
-Currently in its fifth year, the festival focuses on ‘bridging the gap’ between South Asian talent and mainstream audiences, by breaking stereotypes and expanding North American views on South Asian culture.
+Currently in its seventh year, the festival focuses on ‘bridging the gap’ between South Asian talent and mainstream audiences, by breaking stereotypes and expanding North American views on South Asian culture and stories.